olekaspt/Templates/README.md

 ## Adjust Header files
 Below is what to change to Node.h

-We need to mark the template with template <class ItemType>, and then everywhere int was used, we replace with ItemType.
+We need to mark the class with template <class ItemType>, and then everywhere int was used, we replace with ItemType.
+We are also using smart pointers so adding those instead of dumb pointers.

 ```cpp
 #pragma once